 I took the Finnair flight with an Embraer ERJ-190 from Helsinki up to Ivalo on Thursday evening.
 At the Nightless Night Photography Workshop, there was also one day scheduled before to learn basic camping.

 However, I skipped the camping workshop and walked with my two bags (I got the backpack from Ortlieb for free for testing) from the airport in Ivalo to the Ivalo river, inflated my packraft and paddled towards the center of Ivalo with a stopover in between where I pitched my tent.
 It took a few hours to paddle from the airport to the center.
 I guess it was around 8-10 km to paddle.

 The next day I met Ari-Pekka in Ivalo who was also one of the participants of the nightless night photography workshop.
 Ari-Pekka was so kind as to take me in his car to our Hotel Korpikartano.
 There was also the possibility to take a taxi.
 The hotel, however, charges over 100 EUR oneway for this trip.
 Another option was to take a shuttle taxi from the airport to Inari which was about 29 EUR from Ivalo airport.

 The workshop kicked off with a lunch, presentations from each instructor, and a bingo game to socialize which each other.
 Irina from Inari-Saariselka Tourism did a great job of coordinating everything.
 Then we took our cameras and got an introduction in basic functionalities of the camera and how to apply them in different situations.

-Some of us also went kayaking in the lake Menesjärvi later on.
+Some of us also went kayaking in the lake Menesjärvi later on while others took pictures of those sitting in the kayak.
 The evening concluded with a dinner party, pancakes, and sauna.

 The next day we had breakfast, and then we went on our field trip to Lemmenjoki National Park.
 The bus picked us up from the Hotel and after 30 min we arrived in the Lemmenjoki National Park, where we were given life jackets before entering our two boats which brought us 20 km deep into the largest national park in Finland.